aL3891/RioSharp/README.md

 This was inspired (and based on) by the work Ben Adams did over at the asp.net 5 benchmarking repo allthough significant changes have now been made.
 I wanted to create something similar to the .net socket classes while still retaining the perf of rio.

+## Status
+This library is largley obsoleted by the pipelines work happening in the dotnet/corefxlab repo.
+The piplines library is more flexible and uses a lot more flexible primitives than riosharp, and there are RIO implementations on pipelines in the works as well.
+This repo still has support for udp (and raw tcp) that is not yet available in pipelines though so i'm leaving it as a reference if nothing else.

 ## Installation
 Riosharp is on nuget: